ooduola/cv/README.md

 - Running an e-commerce business, you are constantly faced with different challenges ranging from importing products from China to fixing bugs on your website.
 During this time, I greatly improved my problem-solving mindset and learnt to break down obstacles into small achievable actions.
 I find this approach to problem solving works best and I have seen the benefits to this approach in software development.

 #### Communication
 - Communication is one of the key skills needed for working in Recruitment.
 Whether speaking to candidates or meeting with hiring managers, being able to effectively communicate is a large part of the role.
-This experience has allowed to effectively pair program with my peers and work on group projects.
+This experience has allowed to effectively pair program with my peers and working collectively to solve problems in a group project.

 <h2>Education</h2>